NCPontefract/MazeMaker/README.md

 Solving the maze uses the same backtracking method, but uses an heuristic to optimise its search pattern.

 The maze solver uses the A\* algorithm.

-The Java version can't solve the maze yet.